UPDATE: NJSP Troopers, Mahwah Police Capture Pair After High-Speed Chase

 State Police began chasing the vehicle on northbound Route 287 in Boonton shortly after 11 a.m.

-Initial reports that shots were fired wasn't true, law enforcement sources said.
+Initial reports that shots were fired weren't true, law enforcement sources said.

-At one point, a State Police cruiser was disabled with a flat tire.
-A suspect later tossed a gun from the vehicle.
+At one point, a State Police cruiser was disabled by a flat tire.

 With a portion of the highway shut down, the suspects turned off at Exit 66 onto Route 202.